Who should you appoint as trustee of your trust?

 Choosing an attorney

-Choosing Acumen
+Choosing a fiduciary at Acumen

 Our independent trustees have no conflicts of interest in administering your trust.
 Our trustees are independent from any bank, financial institution, or law firm.
 We are not a trust company, and trust funds are not reinvested and managed in-house.
 Instead, our trustees collaborate with your trusted financial and legal professionals solely according to their expertise in their field and the value gained through their collaboration.
 If the benefit of the of the financial products to the beneficiaries diminish, we may look elsewhere to meet the needs of the trust.
 We are also happy to pay out to beneficiaries when it aligns with the trust provisions, and not some internal memo like at the big banks, maximizing their capital gains.